MACS MTO

-The MACS MTO (MACS : Musée d'Art et de Culture Soufis) is the world's first museum dedicated to Sufism and is located in Chatou, in Île-de-France.
+The MACS MTO (MACS : Musée d'Art et de Culture Soufis) is located in Chatou, Yvelines, and is the world's first museum dedicated to Sufism.
 The museum opened to the public in September 2024.

 MTO Shahmaghsoudi School of Islamic Sufism, an international non-profit organization, initiated the Museum Project.
 The Museum is housed in a 19th-century French urban mansion overlooking the Seine, with an on-site garden, and houses a rotating permanent collection and temporary exhibitions.